Trinity College Dublin American Football: 2012 season

 Trinity hosted a preseason charity game in November against rivals UCD, with Trinity coming out on top 7–0 thanks to a Rob McDowell touchdown.
 But more importantly the game ensured the children in Temple Street hospital received presents that were donated by both sets of fans and players.
 Competing in the newly formed IAFL South division, following the restructuring of the IAFL's divisional system, Trinity was set to embark on their 2012 campaign with early match-ups against the top three-seeded teams in the country.

 In their season opener, Trinity endured a crushing 55–8 defeat at the hands of the second-ranked UL Vikings.
 This was immediately followed by a 52–18 loss to the reigning league champions, the Dublin Rebels.
 Having begun the season 0–2, Trinity sought to redeem their poor start with a win against the number three-seeded Carrickfergus Knights.
 Trinity sprang to an early 12-point lead and would hold on to beat the Knights 19–16.
 Trinity went on to dominate the rest of their season, ending 6–2 and setting various offensive records.
 The club concluded its season with an exhibition game on 2 June against the New England Ironmen, a collection of graduating seniors from a number of NCAA Division III football programs located mainly in the New England region, including Endicott College, UMass Dartmouth, Juniata College, Curry College, and Worcester State University.

 2013 season

 Trinity competed in the South division of the then newly formed Shamrock Bowl Conference (SBC) in the 2013 season.

-Captains

-The captain of the club is the team's central figure.
-He, along with the committee, decides team policy and procedure according to the club's constitution and previous precedents.
-The committee appoints the team's Head Coach and resigns football related matters in the club to him.
-The current captain is Griffin Steinman.